Do you want to invest in real estate, but you don’t want to deal with the hassle of buying, selling, or managing a property?

 Keep in mind that the term “real estate note” may also be referred to in some circles as a “mortgage note”.

 When someone buys a property but doesn’t have the means to pay cash for it, he or she will be asked to sign a mortgage and a promissory note by their lender.
 The buyer will then pay part of the price as a down payment, but will be required to sign legally binding documents that require them to pay the remaining amount off over time.

 Promissory notes are essentially a contract that the buyer signs where he or she guarantees to repay their debt.

-Now that we’ve explained a real estate note, let’s look at real note investing, also referred to as “note investing” and “investing in mortgage notes”.
+Now that we’ve explained a real estate note, let’s look at real estate note investing, also referred to as “note investing” and “investing in mortgage notes”.

-Note investing is the process of purchasing the debt and its security instrument.
+Real estate note investing is the process of purchasing the debt and its security instrument.